fab13n/jsonschema_cn/README.md

 TODO
 ----

-Some things that may be added in future versions
+Some things that may be added in future versions:

 * on objects:
     * limited support for dependent object fields, e.g.
       `{"card_number": integer, "billing_address" if "card_number":
       string, ...}`.
 * on numbers:
     * ranges over floats (reusing cardinal grammar with float boundaries)
     * modulus constrains on floats `number/0.25`.
     * exclusive ranges in addition to inclusive ones.
 May use returned braces, e.g. `integer{0,0x100{` as an equivalent for `integer{0,0xFF}`?
-    * ranges alone are treated as integer ranges, i.e. `{1, 5}` is a shortcut for `integer{1, 5}`?
+    * ranges alone are treated as integer ranges, i.e. `{1, 5}` is a
+      shortcut for `integer{1, 5}`?
 Not sure whether it enhances readability, and there would be a need for float support in ranges then.
 * combine string constraints: regex, format, cardinals...
 This can already be achieved with operator `&`.
 * add a few `"$comment"` fields for non-obvious translations.
 Use size of notation vs. size of generated schema as a clue, plus the presence of such a somment at a higher level in the tree.
-* support for `|`, `&` and `not` operators at Python's level?
-That would mean exposing the resulting parse tree, whereas currently I directly export some JSON.
-Would mosly make sens if schema simplification is supported.
+* Implementation:
+    * write proper constructors for tree nodes.
+    * get `?` markers in grammar to the top level.
+    * factorize visit of symbol-separated lists, optional suffixes.
+    * rename Pointer->Reference.
+* Syntax sugar:
     * optional marker: `foobar?` is equivalent to `foobar|null`.
 Not sure whether it's worth it, the difference between a missing field and a field holding `null` is most commonly not significant.
+    * tolerate `"foo"|"bar"` instead of `"foo"` | `"bar"`: bars don't appear in JSON constants out of quoted strings.
+    * tolerate literal strings as constants, i.e. `"foo"` is interpreted as `` `"foo"` ``.
+Would make the point above irrelevant.
+    * tolerate chevrons around definitions, i.e `{_: <foo>} where
+      <foo> = ...` in addition to `{_: <foo>} where foo = ...`?
+    * tolerate literal regexes and references to regexes as object keys. references raise issues, as we don't know locally whether the reference points to a string, a regex or something else.
+The resulting schema must be checked, at least to refuse references to non-regexes, ideally to convert them into regular properties.
+    * tolerate `{only <foo>: <bar>}` as a shortcute for `{only <foo>
+      _: <bar>}`.
+* better error messages, on incorrect grammars, and on non-validating JSON data.

 Usage
 -----